hwmrocker/jekyll-wilsonfontein/en/price.md

 ####Accommodation / Services:

 Two two-bedrooms with shower and WC<br />
-Two two-bedrooms with shared shower and WC<br />

 Full board and soft drinks during safari.
 Laundry of clothing.<br />
 No electricity, only paraffin and gas lamps.<br />